Nutrition tools for UON

 The University of Newcastle engaged our team to redesign and replatform their two nutrition quiz applications, Australian Eating Survey and Healthy Eating Quiz, to improve their usability and effectiveness.
 Additionally, we designed and built a recipe website, No Money No Time, to help improve the eating habits of 18 – 24 year olds.
 Comprising two web apps and three websites, I contributed to the project in early-stage planning, interaction design, user testing and web development.

 Australian Eating Survey

-A validated and cost-effective tool for clinicians and researchers that assesses an individual’s dietary intake, generally used for clients or research studies.
+A tool for clinicians and researchers to assess an individual’s dietary intake

 Healthy Eating Quiz